petermuessig/ui5-sample-apollo-reloaded/README.md

 ### Remarks

-For the namespace of the UI5 library, we used `sap.ui.demo.apollo-lib`.
+For the namespace of the UI5 library, we used `apollo.demo.todo.lib`.
 A namespace with dashes works but has some downsides while accessing the resources from the global namespace.

 ## How to obtain support